maxkagamine/Kagamine.Extensions/README.md

 ### ConsoleApplication.CreateBuilder()

 Tailors the [Generic Host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host) framework for console apps as WebApplication does for ASP.NET Core.
-Using IHost is desirable for its dependency injection, logging, and configuration setup and consistency with web apps (not to mention EF Core migrations uses it to discover the DbContext), but the out-of-box experience is mainly designed for background workers which leads to some frustrations when trying to use it for a regular executable.
+Using IHost is desirable for its dependency injection, logging, and configuration setup as well as for consistency with web apps (not to mention EF Core migrations uses it to discover the DbContext), but the out-of-box experience is mainly designed for background workers which leads to some frustrations when trying to use it in a regular executable.

-Wanting to use a source generator to create the simplified `Run()` overloads (separate delegates for varying number of DI'd services × returning an exit code or not × being async or not = lots of overloads) was my main motivation for making this its own library.

 Example Program.cs: